ausi/slug-generator/README.md

 Some libs carry large rulesets with them that try to convert characters to ASCII, no one uses Unicode’s [CLDR][] which is the standard for transliteration rules and many other transforms.

-But most importantly no library was able to do the “correct” conversions, like “Ö-Äpfel” to “OE-Aepfel” for German or “İNATÇI” to “inatçı” for Turkish.
+But most importantly no library was able to do the “correct” conversions, like `Ö-Äpfel` to `OE-Aepfel` for German or `İNATÇI` to `inatçı` for Turkish.
+Because the CLDR transliteration rules are context sensitive they know how to correctly convert to `OE-Aepfel` instead of `Oe-Aepfel` or `OE-AEpfel`.
+CLDR also takes the language into account and knows that the turkish uppercase letter `I` has the lowercase form `ı` instead of `i`.

 Options
 -------